 Some people think that a vegan diet can be incredibly restrictive, but there is honestly no shortage of different types of food you could be consuming on a vegan diet.

 Many people say that the variety of foods that they eat on a vegan diet increased a lot compared to what they used to eat.

-To take advantage of all the beneficial nutrients and compounds found within plant foods, it’s necessary to eat a a large variety of them in your diet.
+To take advantage of all the beneficial nutrients and compounds found in plant foods, it’s necessary to eat a large variety of them in your diet.